a fancy vintage train compartment

 • Whether you use он[on](he), она[anA](she), оно[aNO](it) depends on the grammatical gender of the noun you replace.

-• In Russian, we decline personal pronouns.
+• In Russian, we personal pronouns.
 You need to memorize all forms of personal pronouns in all six cases.

 Now you’re ready to try out our Russian personal pronouns exercises!
 Good luck!